graphery/graphane/src/web-component/README.md

 ## CSS Custom property

 You can define a CSS Properties with `define().style()`.
-After this definition is possible to use the methods:
+After this definition is possible to import and use these functions:

-- `this.getCSSProperties()`: Get the list of CSS Properties
+- `getCSSProperties(component)`: Get the list of CSS Properties
-- `this.getCSSPropertyValue`: Get a CSS Property Value  (current or default value)
+- `getCSSPropertyValue(component)`: Get a CSS Property Value  (current or default value)

 <!-- example13.html -->